 Prepared by the New Zealand Embassy in Dublin in collaboration with NZTE

 Amid growing interest from New Zealand tech firms – including in the agritech, medtech, fintech, SaaS and other sectors – the New Zealand Embassy in Dublin and NZTE have prepared this report outlining the opportunities for tech companies in Ireland.
-The report draws from publically available information and interviews with government and industry stakeholders.
+The report draws from publicly available information and interviews with government and industry stakeholders.

 Ireland and New Zealand have strong existing connections, both culturally and politically.
 In recent years, this has supported a growing business relationship.
 Irish IT service companies like Fineos, Evros and Westbourne IT are well established in New Zealand, including to support global 24/7 operations.
 The New Zealand tech scene has grown too in Ireland, with Xero, Catalyst IT, Figured, ADInstruments and others having all recently established operations or won business in Ireland.
 More are considering making similar steps to secure an EU foothold in the wake of Brexit and in light of business opportunities (with many edtech and public sector software solutions developed in New Zealand piquing interest in similar Irish settings).

 There are six reasons for New Zealand tech companies to consider the Irish market: